rageworx/listusb/README.md

 # listusb
-A detailed listing USB device for macOS shell(console).
+A tool that detailed listing USB device for macOS shell(console).

 ## What is listusb
 * macOS don't have tool to what USB device connected in shell.